IBIO4615-AML/ViT-Homework-AML/README.md

 |ViT-L_32	|imagenet2012| 81.13%, 15.0h (V100), tb.dev|

 ## First Task (1 point):
+*This first task takes about 6 hours to run so plan ahead*

 Recreate the results from the ViT-B_16 architecture with the cifar10 dataset.
 Attach evidence from your results in your report.

 ```
 #Previously install the requirements